 Senator’s bipartisan legislation ensures fair benefits for family survivors of federal civil servants who die in the line of duty

-WASHINGTON – Arizona senior Senator Kyrsten Sinema introduced the Honoring Civil Servants Killed in the Line of Duty Act – bipartisan legislation honoring fallen federal civil servants who die in the line of duty by ensuring their survivors receive fair benefits.
+WASHINGTON – The U.S. Senate Homeland Security & Governmental Affairs Committee approved Arizona senior Senator Kyrsten Sinema’s Honoring Civil Servants Killed in the Line of Duty Act – bipartisan legislation honoring fallen federal civil servants who die in the line of duty by ensuring their survivors receive fair benefits.

 Sinema’s legislation provides a benefit to the survivors of federal civil servants who die in the line of duty.
 Survivors of those killed while in the foreign service and defense already receive a one-time benefit acknowledging their death was a result of serving their country.
 Sinema’s bill improves the policy for other civil servants, including first responders.